Language selection

 Search

-A heat pump uses the energy that is already in the environment and can be used for heating or cooling purposes.
+A heat pump is an electrically driven device that utilizes the energy that is already in the environment to heat or cool a house.

 It extracts heat from the outside and projects it inside, even in winter!